syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 signature.Reason = "I am author of this document.";

-//Create appearance for the digital siganture
+//Create appearance for the digital signature.

 signature.Appearance.Normal.Graphics.DrawImage(signatureImage, signature.Bounds);

-//Save the PDF document to stream
+//Save the PDF document to stream.

 MemoryStream stream = new MemoryStream();

 await document.SaveAsync(stream);

-//Close the document
+//Close the document.

 document.Close(true);

-//Save the stream as PDF document file in local machine.
-Refer to the PDF/UWP section for respective code samples
+//Save the stream as a PDF document file in the local machine.
+Refer to the PDF/UWP section for the respective code samples.

 Save(stream, "Output.pdf");